zweifisch/sieve/README.md

 ## Benchmark

-[benchmark](/benchmark.ts) reading 1 million normally distributed items through a cache with a capacity of 100 compared with the [LRU](https://deno.land/x/lru@1.0.2) package, it is more performant, while the cache hit/miss ratio is similar:
+[Benchmark](/benchmark.ts) reading 1 million normally distributed items through a cache with a capacity of 100 compared with the [LRU](https://deno.land/x/lru@1.0.2) package showing SIEVE is more performant, while the cache hit/miss ratio is about the same:

 ![chart](/chart.png)

-it seems that the LRU package's implementation is not very efficient, so I wrote my own [LRU](/lru.ts), and it actually better than SIEVE, which is not surprising:
+It turned out that the LRU package's implementation is not very efficient, so I wrote my own [LRU](/lru.ts), and it actually better than SIEVE:

 ![chart](/100.png)

+Anyway, the cache hit/miss ratio is of much greater importance, and it is determined by the data distribution.

 ## Dev